 Lockdown was tough for us all, and since the pandemic started, finding new ways to do the things we love has been difficult.
-Luckily for me, I have had my Sense Volunteer Buddy to talk to and have fun with.
+Luckily for me, I have had my Sense Virtual Buddy to talk to and have fun with.
 This has meant so much to me.
-It's given me something to look forward to each week.
+It’s given me something to look forward to each week.

 Transitioning through lockdown

 Before the pandemic, I was always busy balancing schoolwork, my youth clubs and my mental health sessions.
 It could be difficult juggling my school and personal life, but I loved it.
 When lockdown started, I felt quite isolated and scared.
 Usually, when things make me anxious, I go to my mental health sessions.
 It helps me to feel a lot better.
 But when these stopped, it made me feel even more anxious.

 I have had a few Sense buddies over the years, which I’ve loved.
 I always enjoy the sessions.
 We usually go out into the community and do all sorts of cool activities.
 As various lockdowns drew closer, I soon realised that this was going to have to stop too.

 My buddy helped me through all the uncertainty

 Through all this change, Maria, my buddy, was fantastic.
 Instead of arranging trips out, we started to arrange video chats.
 When we learned how to share a screen, we started having our own movie sessions too.
 I’m passionate about politics and history, and The King’s Speech became a favourite of ours.